 Skin surgery aims to physically remove a cancerous lesion from your skin and is very successful for basal cell and squamous cell carcinoma.
-At Texas Skin Cancer Center in Kingwood, Pearland, and Houston, Texas, Joseph Sedrak, MD, performs traditional excision and Mohs surgery techniques.
+At Texas Skin Cancer Center in Kingwood, Pearland, Webster, and Houston, Texas, Joseph Sedrak, MD, performs traditional excision and Mohs surgery techniques.
 To find out if skin surgery is the right approach to skin cancer treatment for you, call Texas Skin Cancer Center or book an appointment online today.

 Skin surgery is often a great treatment option for various forms of skin cancer, like basal cell carcinoma or squamous cell carcinoma.
 Surgery involves the physical removal of a cancerous lesion from your skin.
 You can follow with reconstructive surgery to minimize scarring in some cases.